microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 `SharedTree` makes creating an undo and redo stack very simple.
 By listening for the `commitApplied` event on the `TreeView` object, you can get a `Revertible` object.
 `Revertible` objects come in three flavors:

-- Default - a normal change made in the local client that would go on the undo stack
+-   Default: a normal change made in the local client that would go on the undo stack
-- Undo - a change that is the result of reverting a Default or Redo `Revertible` object that would go on the redo stack
+-   Undo: a change that is the result of reverting a Default or Redo `Revertible` object that would go on the redo stack
-- Redo - a change that is the result of reverting an Undo `Revertible` object that would go on the undo stack
+-   Redo: a change that is the result of reverting an Undo `Revertible` object that would go on the undo stack

 To undo a change, call the `revert` method on the `Revertible` object.
 This will return the `TreeView` object to the state last observed by the local client.
 If changes were made by other clients that are incompatible with the state of the tree after undo, these changes will also be reverted.
 Calling `revert` on the Redo `Revertible` object will put everything back to the way it was if the change was unintentially destructive.